calinux-py/Flipper/README.md

 - **WiltSys**: Disables key Windows protection features, such as the firewall.
 - **New Admin**: Creates a new admin account with a username and password of your choice.
-- **[Base64]Overlay Attack**: Downloads Python, pip, and PIL module.
-Displays an image overlay on the user's computer and disables certain key commands.
+- **[Base64]Overlay Attack**: The script downloads a base64-encoded PowerShell script, which, when executed, retrieves and installs Python, pip, and the PIL module.
+Additionally, it displays an image overlay on the user's computer and disables specific key commands.
+Default Password is 'pass'.
 - -**SmashMouthTroll**: Creates unclosabled Smash Mouth troll popup windows.

 - **open-ports**: Scans all open remote ports and saves them in a .txt file.
 The script then sends this .txt file to a Discord webhook.